+The Sumter Housing Authority currently operates 327 public housing units, 925 Housing Choice Vouchers, and 5 Neighborhood Stabilization houses.
 The Consortium did not allocate funding to the Sumter Housing Authority during this fiscal year.
-However, it does intend to facilitate collaboration efforts involving the Housing Authority and other Sumter-area housing providers and facilitators to refer those with housing needs to the appropriate provider for their specific situation.
+However, it does intend to facilitate collaboration efforts involving the Housing Authority and other Sumter-area housing providers to refer those with housing needs to the appropriate provider for their specific situation.